Skip to content

 RFID is simply radio frequency identification.
 RFID comes from Radio-Frequency Identification .
 This technology is used in everyday life (including access control, trade and contactless payments).
 From this post you will learn, among others how RFID works.
 In the article, we will compare RFID tags ( types of tags) with different frequencies and discuss the security of physical and virtual payment cards.
 We will also x-ray structure of the RFID antenna .

-RFID - how does work?
+RFID – how does it work?

 The radio frequency identification system provides the ability to quickly read and transmit data.
 Thanks to the use of radio waves, it is also possible to power the electronic system ( RFID tag ), which is the object's label, so that can be used to identify object without contact. the reader.
 RFID tags are used, among others in goods inventory systems.
 Data can be read, transmitted and changed by radio, even from a long distance.
 How big?
 The necessary read range depends on: